Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Create convex hull around geometries/README.md

 ## How to use the sample

 Tap on the "Create" button to create convex hull(s) from the polygon graphics.
-If the 'Union' toggle is on, the resulting output will be one polygon being the convex hull for the two input polygons.
-If the 'Union' toggle is off, the resulting output will have two convex hull polygons - one for each of the two input polygons.
+If the "Union" toggle is on, the resulting output will be one polygon being the convex hull for the two input polygons.
+If the "Union" toggle is off, the resulting output will have two convex hull polygons - one for each of the two input polygons.
 Tap "Reset" to start over and remove the convex hull(s).

 ## How it works